Category Archives: Hebrew Roots / Commands / Law

 Yom Kippur – The Day of Atonement

 Over the course of my life, I have spent a significant amount of time in Catholic, Baptist, and evangelical churches.
 None of the ones I attended ever even came close to teaching about YHWH’s appointed times, or Mo’edim.
 They seem determined to stick to popular man-made holidays commonly celebrated by Christians and non-Christians alike.
-As I have journeyed into a deeper relationship with the Lord over many years, the Bible has really come alive to me.
+As I journeyed into a deeper relationship with the Lord over many years, the Bible has come alive to me.
 It is amazing how much rich heritage is being missed by the Christian church today.
 They typically do not teach the whole Bible as still relevant and true today.
 They may say it is, but their teaching leaves much untouched and untaught.

 The Day of Atonement, or Yom Kippur, is a holy day set aside by YHWH annually for us to focus on atonement for our sins.
 We are to rest and be humble.
 It is a permanent statute.
 These holy days are not just for Jewish people and they are not obsolete.
 They both look back at what the Lord has already done and look forward to what He will do in the future.
 As a matter of fact, the day of atonement is now even more significant for those of us who follow Christ as we can focus on the forgiveness we receive through Christ and his sacrifice for us.